Carl Koppelman: Early life

-Koppelman has attributed growing up in the 1970s, when there was a growing coverage of serial killers, to starting his fascination with crime and unsolved mysteries.
-Koppelman has also attributed several key incidents as formative memories.
+Koppelman has attributed his fascination with crime and unsolved mysteries to growing up in the 1970s, when there was increased coverage of serial killers.
+Koppelman has also credited several key incidents as formative experiences and additional reasons for his interest.
 The first of these happened when he was 9, during the 1972 Summer Olympics, when terrorists killed 11 Israeli athletes.
 Koppelman has cited this as being one of the earlier memories of the evil that people do to each other.
 The next key event happened in 1977, when Koppelman was 14.
 A friend of Koppelman's brother, 17-year-old John LaMay, was killed by the "trash bag killer" Patrick Kearney.
 This incident directly impacted Koppelman's sphere of community.
 The third notable incident did not directly impact Koppelman, but was a formative experience for him nonetheless.
 In 1979, when Koppelman was 16, 16-year-old Lucinda Lynn Schaefer was killed by the "tool box killers" in neighboring Redondo Beach, California.
 Koppelman remembers following news of the case in the newspaper.

-During his young adulthood, Koppelman worked multiple different odd jobs, many of them unrelated to each other.
+During his young adulthood, Koppelman worked multiple odd jobs.
 These jobs included construction work, working in the meat room at a grocery store, and a metalworking job in the aerospace industry.
 Koppelman never worked in a profession that required artistry, but he had done art recreationally for most of his life.
 Koppelman, who did not enjoy any of the jobs he held, went to Long Beach State University to study accounting.
 After college, Koppelman worked as an internal auditor for the Los Angeles County Municipal Court, and a Senior Accountant for Princess Cruises, based in Santa Clarita, California.
 Following that, Koppelman worked as a Senior Financial Analyst for The Walt Disney Company in Burbank, California until 2009, when his aging mother's failing health prevented him from making the commute.
 Koppelman subsequently became his mother's full-time caretaker at her house in El Segundo, California.
 At the time, his mother was 86.
 Because of how much care his mother needed, most of Koppelman's interaction with the rest of the world took place online during this time.
 In 2017, after his mother's death, Koppelman sold her house and returned to work.